SeverinDenisenko/celestial-mechanic-solvers/README.md

 ## What is it?

-This is an implementation of two popular ODE solvers: the Runge-Kutta 4th order and Adams extrapolation methods (Linear multistep method).
+This is an implementation of some popular ODE solvers.
+* Runge-Kutta 4th order
+* Adams extrapolation method
+* Adams interpolation method
+* Predictor-corrector method in 2 variants

 The main program solves a simple two-body problem as an example.

-## Motivation

-The Adams method of n'th order has n'th order of approximation, which makes it a flexible choice for celestial mechanics applications.
-The Adams method itself depends on other integrators to provide initial values for a multistep procedure.
-For this case was chosen Runge-Kutta 4th, but this can be changed.
+Additional algorithms include:
+* Quadrature folmuas
+* * Trapezoidal rule
+* * Simpson rule
+* * Boole rule
+* Full pivot Gauss method
+* Jacobian matrix estimation
+* * Second order derivatives
+* * Fourth order derivatives
+* Newton root finder

+Some tests also can be used as examples.

 ## Details

+All algorithms provide modern OO-design oriented interfaces.

 This project uses the multiple-precision floating-point computation library MPFR (https://www.mpfr.org) and Boost uBLAS (https://github.com/boostorg/ublas).
 Everything is flexible enough to return to basic floating-point numbers.